 So, if money is no object, or, more realistically, you have some very generous parents or in-laws, RH Baby & Child is where you'll find extra-luxe nursery furnishings that achieve that country-chic/Hamptons/Martha Stewart-type look.
 Think: lots of linen, weathered woods, and a color palette of white, off-white, gray, and that's about it.

 If you're looking for a vast selection of high-end, international brands, try Smallable.
-The retailer has pages upon pages of furniture, accessories, and gear for the nursery — yet it all feels very curated.
-In the mix: linen crib sheet sets by Numero 74 ($88), cribs and transitional beds by French brand Laurette (starting at $270), changing tables by Spanish brand Nobodinoz ($174).
+The retailer has pages upon pages of furniture, accessories, and gear for the nursery by Euro-chic brands — yet it all feels very curated.

 Much like the name implies, Scandiborn offers a selection of baby stuff that feels plucked straight out of a Stockholm apartment.
-And if you simply must go boho, you'll find two options for rattan cribs.
+And if you simply must go boho, you'll find a few options for rattan bassinets.

 If you're feeling overwhelmed by too many options, try Pehr, which offers pretty much everything you need for your wee one's room — furniture, bedding, decor — but caps options after about a dozen products in any given category.
 Plus, the aesthetic is modern without being too loud or trendy, with lots of gender-neutral stuff, meaning you could make this a one-stop shop and end up with a really nice (but not overdone) nursery.